LogtalkDotOrg/logtalk3/manuals/sources/libraries/cbor.rst

 Encoding
 --------

-The encoding of atoms, arrays, and maps uses indefinite-length encoding.
+The encoding of arrays and maps uses indefinite-length encoding.
 All floats are currently encoded using decimal fractions.
 Encoding indicators and big floats are not currently supported.

 API documentation